sampsyo/cs6120/content/blog/2019-11-13-pre/index.md

 the values of each variable (register) never change, which means expressions also never change.
 Therefore,
-some analysis in lazy code motion becomes useless, for example, `kill(b)` means the set of expressions whose values are changed in block `b`.
+some analysis in lazy code motion becomes useless.
+For example, `kill(b)` means the set of expressions whose values are changed in block `b`.
 For LLVM IR, it is always empty.
 This shows that SSA form is not the most ideal situation to apply this algorithm, and there are PRE algorithms designed for SSA form, such as ["A new algorithm for partial redundancy elimination based on SSA form"](https://dl.acm.org/citation.cfm?id=258940).